Silicon Valley: History

-Silicon Valley was born through the intersection of several contributing factors including a skilled science research base housed in area universities, plentiful venture capital, and steady U.S. Department of Defense spending.
-Stanford University leadership was especially important in the valley's early development.
+Silicon Valley was born through the intersection of several contributing factors, including a skilled science research base housed in area universities, plentiful venture capital, permissive government regulation, and steady U.S. Department of Defense spending.
+Stanford University’s leadership was especially important in the valley's early development.
 Together these elements formed the basis of its growth and success.
+The United States was more friendly than other countries to business investment, charging much lower taxes on capital gains since the Revenue Act of 1921, and featuring particularly loose free market controls over new business.
+In 1953, the Small Business Administration was created to foster startups, giving a boost to entrepreneurs.
+Northern California was even more welcoming, with a group of venture capitalists actively seeking high-tech business ideas, clustered on Sand Hill Road in Menlo Park and Palo Alto.
+California's civil code undermined the usual non-compete clauses that effectively tied employees to their companies in other states, allowing California workers to freely apply the knowledge they gained from their previous employer.
+This gave Silicon Valley an advantage over other American tech hubs such as Massachusetts Route 128 curving around Boston.

 Early military origins

-The Bay Area had long been a major site of United States Navy research and technology.
+The San Francisco Bay Area had long been a major site of United States Navy research and technology.
 In 1909, Charles Herrold started the first radio station in the United States with regularly scheduled programming in San Jose.
 Later that year, Stanford University graduate Cyril Elwell purchased the U.S. patents for Poulsen arc radio transmission technology and founded the Federal Telegraph Corporation (FTC) in Palo Alto.
 Over the next decade, the FTC created the world's first global radio communication system, and signed a contract with the Navy in 1912.

 In 1933, Air Base Sunnyvale, California, was commissioned by the United States Government for use as a Naval Air Station (NAS) to house the airship USS Macon in Hangar One.
 The station was renamed NAS Moffett Field, and between 1933 and 1947, U.S. Navy blimps were based there.
 A number of technology firms had set up shop in the area around Moffett Field to serve the Navy.
 When the Navy gave up its airship ambitions and moved most of its west coast operations to San Diego, the National Advisory Committee for Aeronautics (NACA, forerunner of NASA) took over portions of Moffett Field for aeronautics research.
 Many of the original companies stayed, while new ones moved in.
-The immediate area was soon filled with aerospace firms, such as Lockheed, which was Silicon Valley's largest employer from the 1950s into 1980s.
+The immediate area was soon filled with aerospace firms, such as Lockheed, which was the area's largest employer from the 1950s into 1980s.